The virt-manager source contains not only

 If configured to use a bridged network interface you can also setup SSH access to the virtual machine.

-It can help installing classic ISO based systems and provides a CLI options for the most common options needed to do so.
+virtinst package.
+It can help with installing classic ISO-based systems and provides a CLI for the most common options needed to do so.
 To install it, from a terminal prompt enter:

 sudo apt install virtinst

-There are much more arguments that can be found in the man page, explaining those of the example above one by one:
+There are many more arguments that can be found in the man page.
+However, explaining those of the example above one by one:

-the name of the new virtual machine will be web_devel in this example.
+The name of the new virtual machine will be

-provides details related to the VM’s network interface.
-Here the default network is used, and the interface model is configured for virtio.
+Provides details related to the VM’s network interface.
+Here the default network is used, and the interface model is configured for

 virt-clone --auto-clone --original focal

-- –auto-clone: to have virt-clone come up with guest names and disk paths on its own
+virt-clonecreate guest names and disk paths on its own.

-Replace focal and with appropriate virtual machine names of your case.
+focal with the appropriate virtual machine names of your case.

 See the KVM home page for more details.